kisom/netallow/README.md

 ### Example `http.Handler`

 This is a file server that uses a pair of whitelists.
-The admin whitelist permits modifications to the the user whitelist only by the localhost.
+The admin whitelist permits modifications to the user whitelist only by the localhost.
 The user whitelist controls which hosts have access to the file server.

 ```
 package main